 Automated editing flow with presets

 What’s the average number of photos you bring home from a vacation?
 A hundred?
 A thousand?
 Well, you clearly don’t want to edit them one by one.
 Luckily, MetaImage comes with an oh-that-needed batch editing feature.
 To automate your workflow even more, the app allows to create presets — combinations of changes that can be applied to multiple photos at once.

 It doesn’t really matter how many photos you need to organize.
 MetaImage has the power to tag and geolocate all of them in no time.
 If you’re already in love and need the app for the next 100 years, you can purchase it on the Mac App Store for $8.99.
-With Setapp, you get to try MetaImage along 150+ other apps for $9.99 per month.
+With Setapp subscription, you get to try MetaImage along 150+ other apps by paying a fixed monthly fee.